 Skip to Content

-Daisy Ridley Loved the Idea of Rey Being No One and Confirmed That Was the Plan Through the First Two Films (Sequel)
+Daisy Ridley Loved the Idea of Rey Being NO ONE and Confirmed That Was the Plan Through the First Two Sequel Films

-Daisy Ridley Loved the Idea of Rey Being No One and Confirmed That Was the Plan Through the First Two Films (Sequel)
+Daisy Ridley Loved the Idea of Rey Being NO ONE and Confirmed That Was the Plan Through the First Two Sequel Films

 The Star Wars sequel trilogy has sparked much discussion and debate over the years, especially around the character of Rey and her mysterious origins.